-The Drama Therapy curriculum has been carefully designed to provide a rigorous academic experience that will prepare you to: use drama therapy in a variety of contexts; assimilate an array of psychological theories and orientations; and to be able to engage in meaningful clinical discussions and consultations with other professionals in the field of mental health.
-The courses are also crafted to provide a rich and intimate encounter with drama therapy processes in the hopes of nurturing personal growth while fostering palpable appreciation of the power of these methods.
+The Drama Therapy curriculum has been carefully designed to provide a rigorous, multi-layered, paced, and immersive academic experience that will prepare you to apply drama therapy skillfully and ethically in many different contexts; assimilate an array of psychological theories; engage in meaningful consultations with other professionals in the field of mental health; critically review research in the field; be sensitive to difference and the impact of oppression; and deepen your capacities as a clinician.
+The courses are also crafted to provide a rich and intimate encounter with drama therapy processes in the hopes of nurturing personal growth while fostering palpable appreciation for the power of these methods.

 PDT 5501 Drama Therapy Theory